ISISNeutronMuon/MDANSE/Doc/pages/H_Structure.rst

 accessible to a solvent molecule within a molecular system.
 This analysis provides valuable information about the surface properties of molecules and their interactions with solvent molecules.

-1. **Launch MDANSE**:
-   - Begin by opening the MDANSE software on your computer.

 2. **Load Molecular Data**:
    - Access the "File" menu.